 Learn something new every day More Info... by email

 The vast majority of electromagnetic radiation does not pass through Earth's atmosphere.
 Humans should be thankful for this, as if it did, life as it is known would not exist.
 Harmful X-rays, gamma rays, and ultraviolet light, most coming from the Sun, is largely absorbed in the upper atmosphere.
 Much infrared radiation is also absorbed by carbon dioxide and water vapor in the atmosphere.
 If it weren't, liquid water on the surface would be heated to the boiling point and evaporate, leaving a dry planet similar to Venus.
-Electromagnetic wavelengths above about 10 m (long-wavelength radio waves) are absorbed the the blanket of charged particles encircling the Earth, known as the ionosphere.
+Electromagnetic wavelengths above about 10 m (long-wavelength radio waves) are absorbed in the blanket of charged particles encircling the Earth, known as the ionosphere.

 The most obvious category of wavelengths not absorbed by the atmosphere is visible light, with amplitudes between about 300 and 700 nm.
 Because these are one of the most prominent categories not absorbed by the atmosphere, because they are frequently generated by many common chemical reactions, and for many other reasons, it is only natural that organisms that evolved on the surface of the Earth have developed sensory organs well attuned to it.

 At electromagnetic wavelengths shorter than violet, which ends at about 280 nm, atmospheric transmittance rapidly drops off to near-zero.
 Wavelengths longer than red, in the infrared portion of the spectrum, do make it through to some degree.
 They are also generated locally by anything that produces heat, and some organisms have evolved adaptations that allow limited infrared vision.